-Along with giving us these three corrective lens - which I call the 'Redemption Trifocals' - the Holy One has equipped us with every weapon we will need to bring deliverance, healing, restoration and resolution to the thorniest problems that vex the human race.
-At the top of the list of thorny problems human face is the problem of poverty.
-Viewed through the Redemption Trifocals, poverty is only a temporary, and imminently fixable, status.
-Our King is a shepherd - and He knows how to make certain that the sheep under His Watch have food to eat.
+Along with giving us these three corrective lens - which I call the 'Kingdom trifocals - the Holy One has equipped us with every weapon we will need to bring deliverance, healing, restoration and resolution to the thorniest problems that vex the human race.
+Way up at top of the list of thorny problems human face is the perennial problem of poverty.
+Viewed through the Kingdom trifocals, poverty is only a temporary, and imminently fixable, estate.
+He is a shepherd - and He knows how to feed sheep.
+He will not long allow those who are His to lack.
 He is a renowned master at providing daily bread.
-He will not suffer those who are His to remain for long in a state of lack.
 And He wants to train us as kinsman-redeemers - mortal men who have been walking with Him long enough, and intimately enough, that we have developed eyes that see things the way He does.
 All it takes is someone who is committed - and who will commit their time and the resources He places in their hands - to co-labor with Him in His great plan for making tikkun.

 Our Bridegroom-King actually believes that all it takes to accomplish redemption in any given situation is one man, woman, or child walking in Covenant with Him who will look past the obstacle to the solution.
-All any situation requires is one human being to transcend the blaming, complaining, hand wringing, tongue-wagging realm and begin to see things - and agrees to do things - the King's way.
+All any situation requires is one human being to transcend the blaming, complaining, handwringing, tonguewagging realm and begin to see things - and agrees to do things - the King's way.
 All He requires is one man or woman or child who is committed - and who will commit their time and the resources He places in their hands - to co-labor with Him in His great plan for making tikkun.
 For this reason, you simply cannot pose a problem to or throw a situation at the Holy One for which He doesn't have a brilliant plan and a workable strategy of redemption.
 Case in point - a son of the Covenant becomes the slave or servant of a foreigner.
 Think back to the story of Yosef in the hold of the Midyani's slave wagons, in the slave market of Egypt, in the house of Potifar's wife, and in Pharaoh's dungeon.
 The world hits the people of the Covenant with its best shot over and over again.
 But the Covenant stands firm through the darkest night - and in time, with the slightest modicum of cooperation from some anonymous cupbearer, the sad story of betrayal and calamity is transformed into a stunning masterpiece of redemption.